In distributive phosphorylation catalytic constants enable non-trivial dynamics: Biochemical reaction networks with mass action kinetics

-where $E$ is the matrix with columns $E_1,\dots,E_l$ and $\lambda^T=(\lambda_1,\dots,\lambda_l)$. \begin{remark}[The relative interior of $\cone$] \begin{enumerate}[{(}A{)}] \item As explained in, for example, \cite{alg-048}, a system~(\ref{eq:def_S_v}) has {\bf positive} solutions ($k$,$x$), if and only if the matrix $E$ does not contain a zero row.
+\begin{remark}[The relative interior of $\cone$] \begin{enumerate}[{(}A{)}] \item As explained in, for example, \cite{alg-048}, a system~(\ref{eq:def_S_v}) has {\em positive} solutions ($k$,$x$), if and only if the matrix $E$ does not contain a zero row.
 Hence we will only consider networks where the matrix~$E$ are of this kind. \item We are only interested in positive values of $k$ and $x$.
 Thus we are only interested in $v(k,x)$ that are strictly positive and hence belong to the {\em relative interior} of the cone $\cone$.
 Consequently we are only interested in those $\lambda\in\Rnn^l$ that yield a positive $E\lambda$.
 In the remainder of the paper we therefore restrict $\lambda\in\Rnn^l$ to the set: